vboyev-MSFT/defender-docs/defender-office-365/air-about.md

     - Membership in an Email & collaboration role group with the **Search and Purge** role assigned as previously described.

 To use AIR, you need to be assigned a license for Defender for Office 365 Plan 2 (included in your subscription or an add-on license).

-AIR contains data for users with Defender for Office 365 licenses assigned to them.

 ## Next steps